-Vitamin D can be found in some foods;
+Vitamin D can be found in;

-Even though the amounts of vitamin D we need are very small it is still not easy to get Vitamin D from diet alone.
+Even though the amounts of Vitamin D we need are very small it is still not easy to get Vitamin D from diet alone.

+You would need around 10 and 25 minutes (depending on skin type/colouring) in direct sunlight.
 However using sunscreen and / or being in the shade is a barrier to absorbing Vitamin D.

 We know that sunscreen and shade are important ways to protects us from skin damage and cancers.

 You can talk to your local pharmacist about what supplement is right for you and your family.
-Find a local pharmacist *here*

 The Department of Health have recommended doses for all age groups;